aduffy70/LabNotes/_posts/2019/2019-01-14-Sphagnum-recurvum-RADseq-analysis-notes.md

 ### Re-analysis after checking morphology

 Jon and Blanka reinspected the herbarium specimens for all samples that fell in wrong clades/clusters in the full exploratory analysis results and determined that for most, the species labels were wrong and the morphology is consistent with the clades/clusters.
 For the reanalysis:
-  * Renamed 13 mislabeled samples.
+  * Renamed 12 mislabeled samples.
   * Clarified the names of 14 samples (e.g. it was labeled "baltbrev" and it is in the "balt" clade/cluster)
   * Removed ~8 samples that are falling in the wrong places based on morphology.
 They are either errors, mixed-species herbarium specimens, or potentially interesting.
-If some DO represent something biologically interesting, there just aren't enough and they are too scattered on the tree to do more than speculate.
+If some DO represent something biologically interesting, there just aren't enough and they are too scattered on the tree to do more than speculate about them.
+  * Removed 2 samples that were mislabeled and are actually outgroup species--we don't need more outgroup in the analysis.
   * Removed a couple samples because we can't locate the voucher to inspect morphology.
   * Added back one sample that I dropped for having 70% missing data but is our only sample from the Azores.
 We also hoped to save Japanese and Sakhalin island samples but they both had >99.5% missing data so I did not add them back in.
   * A few samples could have been added back since we removed them earlier over a possible barcoding shift-error that turned out not be an error.
 But I didn't because they are from species and locations with other samples.